But when will those aged 18 to 29 receive the vaccine across the UK?

 When will the 18 to 29 age group receive the Covid vaccine?

-In England, those aged 25 and over are now being invited to receive their first dose of the Covid jab.
+In England, those aged 18 and over in England are now being invited to book their first Covid-19 jab

 The Covid-19 vaccine is being offered in some hospitals and pharmacies, at local centres run by GPs and at larger vaccination centres.